 7. Foster collaboration with suppliers

 Sharing data with key suppliers increases upstream visibility and improves planning.
-Knowing production status and shipment timelines helps anticipate delays and schedule receiving more effectively.
+Knowing production status and shipment timelines helps anticipate delays.
 Strong supplier collaboration builds a more resilient and predictable supply chain.

 The Role of Technology in Achieving Real-Time Inventory Visibility

-Technology is the foundation of real time inventory visibility, enabling businesses to track stock across a complex supply chain.
-With connected tools, companies can capture, centralize, and analyze data quickly.
-This transforms raw information into insights that guide smarter decisions.
+Technology is the foundation of real-time inventory visibility, enabling businesses to track stock across a complex supply chain.
+With connected tools, companies gain real-time data access in the cloud to capture and analyze information that guides smarter decisions.

-Selecting the right technology stack is a strategic investment that improves efficiency and customer satisfaction.
-Integration is essential so data flows smoothly across all operations.
+Selecting the right technology stack is a strategic investment that improves efficiency.ย Integration is essential so data flows smoothly across all operations.
 According to Harvard Business School, firms that digitize supply chains can increase EBIT growth by 3.2 percent annually.

 1. Enterprise Resource Planning (ERP)